Hydraulic Balancing

 Automatic Differential Pressure Controller

-The automatic differential pressure controller solves the central problem of static balancing by keeping the differential pressure across a system section — e.g. a branch or a transfer station — constant regardless of the load conditions in the rest of the network.
-The setpoint is typically in the range of 10 to 100 kPa and is set during commissioning.
+The automatic differential pressure controller solves the central problem of static balancing.
+It keeps the differential pressure across a system section, such as a branch or a transfer station, constant regardless of the load in the rest of the network.
+The setpoint typically lies between 10 and 100 kPa and is set during commissioning.

 Operating Principle

-The differential pressure controller is a self-acting valve with a spring-loaded diaphragm.
-The differential pressure across the protected section is sensed via impulse lines.
-If the differential pressure rises above the setpoint — for example because neighbouring consumers go into part load — the controller closes and throttles the excess pressure.
-If the differential pressure falls below the setpoint, it opens accordingly.
+The controller is a self-acting valve with a spring-loaded diaphragm.
+It senses the differential pressure across the protected section through impulse lines.
+If the differential pressure rises above the setpoint, for example because neighbouring consumers go into part load, the controller closes and throttles the excess.
+If it falls below the setpoint, the controller opens accordingly.

 Advantages